benmccormick/idiomatic.js/readme.md

     - All new code should be written in the ES6 style
     - If you're making significant changes to an ES5 style, consider taking the time to convert it to an ES6 file.
 Note that this will require adding tests and passing automated style checking

+11. <a name="misc">Miscellaneous Style</a>

+    A. Length preferences

+    - Prefer short lines, short functions, short modules and short files
+    - Keep lines under 100 characters as a hard limit, prefer shorter as possible
+    - Avoid deep nested indentation by moving inner behavior into helper functions
+    - We don't currently enforce a hard limit on files, but once a file is larger than 200 lines, its probably time to start considering opportunities to split it or refactor
+    - Similarly we don't enforce a hard limit on functions but if a function does not easily fit within your editor screen, consider splitting it

+    B. Code Flow

+    - When code captures a complex workflow (a function that performs more than one step), consider breaking it up into multiple functions
+    - When breaking a workflow into multiple functions, the top level control function should sit at the top of the module (or higher than its related functions), and the related functions should fall beneath that
+    - When using this style it's very important to give functions meaningful names that describe their function.
+If this is hard it's possibly a sign that the functions can be split up further.

 ----------